deidrebrin/shell-workshop/_episodes/02-filedir.md

   - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---

+Let's get comfortable interacting with our computers via the shell!
+Part of this will involve understanding how our computers store files which many applications we work with these days have started obfuscating unfortunately.

 The part of the operating system responsible for managing files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called 'folders'), which hold files or other directories.
+It organizes everything into individual files, which hold information, and directories (also called 'folders'), which can hold files or other directories.

-Several commands are frequently used to create, inspect, rename, and delete files and directories.
+There are several commands we use to create, inspect, rename, and delete files and directories.

 To start exploring them, we'll go to our open shell window.

-First, let's find out where we are by running a command called `pwd` (which stands for 'print working directory').
+First, we need to know where we are within our file system!
+Let's find out where we are by running a command called `pwd`
+(which stands for 'print working directory').
 Directories are like _places_ — at any time while we are using the shell, we are in exactly one place called our **current working directory**.
 Commands mostly read and write files in the